TeemuTallskog/movie-watchlist/README.md

 -----

-This README provides step-by-step instructions for setting up and building the `imdb-watchlist` React project.
+This README provides step-by-step instructions for setting up and building the `movie-watchlist` React project.

 ## Table of Contents